- What this page is about

 If you are a citizen of a country from outside the EEA, you are generally subject to immigration control and you are disqualified from help with housing, unless:

-- you were resident in Ukraine before 1 January 2022, left Ukraine due to the Russian invasion and have been granted leave without a ‘no public funds’ condition.
-This includes (but is not limited to) a Ukraine Family Scheme or a Ukraine Sponsorship Scheme (Homes for Ukraine) visa.
+- you left Ukraine due to the Russian invasion or were already resident in the UK when it started and have been granted leave without a ‘no public funds’ condition.
+This includes (but is not limited to) a Ukraine Family Scheme the Ukraine Sponsorship Scheme (Homes for Ukraine) or a Ukraine extension scheme visa

-- you are an Afghan citizen who entered the UK under one of the special programmes for support staff to UK armed forces or the Afghan Citizens Resettlement Scheme (ACRS) because you were at risk following the Taliban takeover in August 2021 provided that in either case your leave does not include a no public funds condition;
+- you are an Afghan citizen who entered the UK under one of the special programmes for support staff to UK armed forces or, except where your leave includes a no public funds condition, the Afghan Citizens Resettlement Scheme (ACRS) (as a person at risk following the Taliban takeover)

 - you have leave to remain as an EEA family member of a British or Irish citizen who is entitled to reside in Northern Ireland.

-In any other case if you are from outside the EEA, including if you have limited leave, you aren’t eligible for housing and homelessness help.
+In any other case if you are from outside the EEA, including if you have limited leave, you are not eligible for housing and homelessness help.

 Other housing services for people who aren’t eligible